mbpassos/challenge_HUUB/README.md

 ## Making the project run

-two command must be used in the terminal for the project to start running:
+Commands must be used in the terminal for the project to start running:
 1. create .env file
 2. php artisan key:generate
 3. php artisan serve